The Original Twiddle®Muff developed by Margaret Light

 Twiddle®Muff was created to give (my Grandmother’s) inquisitive hands something to keep them moving, active and warm and remind her how much she is loved……..even when I couldn’t be with her. ~ Margaret: Creator of the Twiddle Muff

 Professional caregivers rave about the effectiveness of Twiddles®.
 Having something to hold and manipulate, something to “twiddle” or fidget with, has a calming effect on a person who has dementia.
 The textures, the gadgets, the warm coziness of the Twiddles® are all there for just that reason.
 The stimulation they provide truly adds to the individual’s quality of life.

-Pat Benda, R.N.C., director of nursing at the Scottish Home adds, “We are all concerned about over using meds, but we want to minimize the agitation and anxiety our residents sometimes exhibit.
+And yet another glowing report from Pat Benda, R.N.C., director of nursing at the Scottish Home.
+She adds, “We are all concerned about over using meds, but we want to minimize the agitation and anxiety our residents sometimes exhibit.
 The Twiddle®Muff is a welcome alternative.
 Of course, the medication needs of our patients vary from day to day, from person to person and from situation to situation.
 The muff doesn’t necessarily replace meds, but may allow us to reduce dosage, or give fewer doses a day.”

 What Others Are Saying